We love to bring talented creators to MALCon. Our announced guests appear below.

 A Colorado native, Mason J. Torall is an eclectic hobbyist.
 When he isn’t writing or working the odd day job, he tests board games with friends, samples Denver’s booming local fare, and bikes the metro area.
 A huge advocate for sustainable engineering, he spends much of his free time drafting his own engineering designs and training with technical and artistic software.
 His first novel, The Dark Element, is currently available on Amazon and Kindle, and he is currently working on the sequel.
 He lives alone in South Denver, where there is still space to think.

-Melanie is an artist and maker of decorative and functional pottery, and historical and fantasy sartorial arts, ranging from historical to fantasy, Viking to Victorian, and hats to spats.
+Melanie is an artist and maker of decorative and functional pottery, and sartorial arts, ranging from historical to fantasy, Viking to Victorian, and hats to spats.
 Melanie uses juxtapositions between mechanical and organic motifs, metal against fabric, and things hidden and revealed, and Asian influences in her work.

 She is one of the instigators in the Denver Victorian & Steampunk Society, and Vice-President of the Arapahoe Ceramics Guild.
 Melanie lives in the Denver area.
 Her work is shown at the Fun & Funky gallery in Bailey, CO, and she participates in two Guild shows each year.

 Melissa Koons is a former English teacher who now works as a writer and editor.
 She still contributes to education as a tutor, and academic writing.
 She has one novel published, four short stories, and has ghostwritten over 60 novellas.
 Her novel, “Orion’s Honor” is available in print on Amazon, Barnes and Noble, and her own website Write Illusion.
 Her short story “Reconciling the Dragon” is featured in Wordfire Press’ “Dragon Writers” anthology available on Amazon and other platforms.